pelevesque/skeletor/README.md

 	skeletor:setSkeletons(skeletons) -- sets the skeletons
 ```

-The most useful is `skeletor:setStyle(style)`.
+At this time, the most useful is `skeletor:setStyle(style)`.
 It can be used to modify the default styles at any time.
 For example, we can modify the `wireShow` and `shapeShow` properties after the module has been loaded.

 ```lua
 -- modifying some style properties after the module has been loaded